MiragianCycle/open_stories/The10Commands/ResearchNotes/The10CommandsResearch.md

  I have a short and a long answer.

  Short: it is a reflection of my political leaning
- Long: Capitalism is the pointy-end with which we poke this planet, repeatedly, and disastrously since the Industrial Revolution.
+ Long: Capitalism is the pointy-end with which we poked, and continue to poke, this planet - repeatedly, and disastrously since the Industrial Revolution.

  Climate change is man-made, yes; capitalism made man do it.

  **I don't agree with your politics**